 Step 1: Design and Output

-circuit boards should be rigorously compatible with, the designer creates a PCB layout using PCB design software.
-Commonly-used PCB design software includes Altium Designer, OrCAD, Pads, KiCad, Eagle etc. NOTE: Before PCB fabrication, designers should inform their contract manufacturer about the PCB design software version used to design the circuit, it helps avoid issues caused by discrepancies.
+Circuit boards should be rigorously compatible with, a PCB layout created by the designer using PCB design software.
+Commonly-used PCB design software includes Altium Designer, OrCAD, Pads, KiCad, Eagle etc. NOTE: Before PCB fabrication, designers should inform their contract manufacturer about the PCB design software version used to design the circuit since it helps avoid issues caused by discrepancies.

 Once the PCB design is approved for production, designers export the design into format their manufacturers support.
 The most frequently used program is called extended Gerber.
 The 1980's baby food ad campaign sought beautiful babies, and this software creates some beautifully designed offspring.
 Gerber also goes by the name IX274X.

 The PCB industry birthed extended Gerber as the perfect output format.
 Different PCB design software possibly calls for different Gerber file generation steps, they all encode comprehensive vital information including copper tracking layers, drill drawing, apertures, component notations and other options.
 All aspects of the PCB design undergo checks at this point.
 The software performs oversight algorithms on the design to ensure that no errors go undetected.
 Designers also examine the plan with regard to elements relating to track width, board edge spacing, trace and hole spacing and hole size.